SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Some metadata requires the network to share some hints with a host to adjust its behavior for some specific flows.
 However, that metadata may have a dependency on the service offering that is subscribed by a user.

 Let us consider the example of a bitrate for an optimized video delivery. *Such bitrate may not be computed system-wide* given that flows from users with distinct service offerings (and connectivity SLOs) may be serviced by the same network nodes.

 ## Redundant Functions and Classification Complications {#classification}

 If distinct channels are used to share the metadata between a host and a network, a network that engages in the collaborative signaling approach will require sophisticated features to classify flows and decide which channel is used to share metadata so that it can consume that information.

 Likewise, the network will require to implement redundant functions; for each signaling interface.

-As such, application- and protocol-specific signaling channels are suboptimal.
+*As such, application- and protocol-specific signaling channels are suboptimal.*

 ## Metadata Scope {#metadata-scope}

 An operational challenge for sharing resource-quota like metadata (e.g., maximum bitrate) is that the network is generally not entitled to allocate quota per-application, per-flow, per-stream, etc. that delivered as part of an Internet connectivity service.
 However, the network has a visibility about the overall network attachment (e.g. inbound/outbound bandwidth discussed in {{!I-D.ietf-opsawg-teas-attachment-circuit}}).

 As such, hints about resource-like metadata is bound by default to the overall network attachment, not specific to a given application or flow.

-It is out of the scope of this document to discuss setups (e.g., 3GPP PDU Sessions) where network attachments with GBR (Guaranteed Bit Rate) for specific flows is provided.
+It is out of the scope of this document to discuss setups (e.g., 3GPP PDU Sessions) where network attachments with Guaranteed Bit Rate (GBR) for specific flows is provided.

-## Application interference {#app-interference}
+## Application Interference {#app-interference}

 Applications that have access to a resource-quota information may adopt an aggressive behavior (compared to those that don't have access) if they assumed that a resource-quota like metadata is for the application, not for the host that runs the applications.

 This is challenging for home networks where multiple hosts may be running behind the same CPE, with each of them running a video application.
+The same challenge may apply when tethering is enabled.

 ## Privacy Considerations {#privacy}